 Advertise For The Estate Sale

-One of the most important things you can do after organizing your estate sale is to get the word out.
+One of the most important things you can do when organizing estate sales is to get the word out.
 You should post flyers around town, or at least convenient stores and gas stations in the area to let people know an estate sale is happening.
 It would even be a good idea to post an ad in the local newspaper.
 For a fee, sites like Craigslist will also allow you to post an ad in order to expand your reach around the location.
 Most local estate sales will begin advertising up to a week before the sale begins just to get plenty of exposure.

 Plan An Opening Time And Date